uk-gov-mirror/companieshouse.efs-submission-web/README.md

     ./bin/chs-dev development enable efs-submission-web

 This will clone the efs-submission-web into the repositories folder inside of docker-chs-dev folder.
-Any changes to the code will automatically trigger a rebuild and reluanch.
+Any changes to the code or resources will automatically trigger a rebuild and reluanch.